 If you experience dizziness, palpitations (a rapid, pounding, or irregular heartbeat), fainting or seizures, get immediate medical attention.

-Kidney function: The safety and effectiveness of using this medication has not been studied for people with reduced kidney function.
+Kidney function: The safety and effectiveness of using this medication have not been studied for people with reduced kidney function.
+People taking similar medications have reported kidney problems.
+Dehydration may increase this risk.
 Ensure that you are drinking enough water to prevent dehydration if you experience nausea or vomiting with this medication.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Low blood glucose (hypoglycemia): People who use lixisenatide and are also taking a sulfonylurea (e.g., glyburide, gliclazide) or insulin to control high blood sugar are more at risk of experiencing hypoglycemia (low blood sugar).
 If you experience symptoms of hypoglycemia such as a cold sweat, nervousness or shakiness, fast heartbeat, headache, hunger, confusion, lightheadedness, weakness, and numbness or tingling of the tongue or lips, contact your doctor.
 Your doctor may need to adjust the dose of your medication(s).